What is ADHD?

 We have more information about getting support from the GP, CAMHS or school in our guide.

 ADHD diagnosis, support and treatment

 ADHD assessment is usually done through the specialist Children and Young People’s Mental Health Services, commonly referred to as CAMHS.

-Diagnosis is most commonly made in childhood, and in the majority of cases, symptoms affecting daily life continue into adulthood(ii).
+Diagnosis is most commonly made in childhood, and in the majority of cases, symptoms affecting daily life continue into adulthood.

 There is no single, definitive test for ADHD.
 Specialists will base clinical diagnosis on a combination of observations of your child; discussions and questionnaires (with you and your child); and information from your child’s school.

 They will consider how long the symptoms have been present; their impact on your child’s daily life; and whether they might be due to another condition.
-Approximately 60-80% of children with ADHD have at least one other condition,(iii) (such as autistic spectrum disorder, dyslexia, dyspraxia, anxiety or behaviour problems) and your child may be given more than one diagnosis.
+The NHS states that approximately 60-80% of children with ADHD have at least one other condition (such as autism, dyslexia, dyspraxia, anxiety or behaviour problems), and your child may be given more than one diagnosis.

 Support and treatment options

 You and your child should be offered support and advice to help manage ADHD in their day-to-day life.